'Time-wasting' accusation over school buildings

-Hundreds of secondary schools, which had planned for rebuilding, were disappointed.'Over-subscribed'
+Hundreds of secondary schools, which had planned for rebuilding, were disappointed.

 Mr Gove then set up a review of all school building plans, which reported in April 2011.
 One key recommendation was a new survey of the condition of all schools in England.

 In July 2011, Michael Gove announced the Priority School Building Programme, £2bn of private finance to rebuild the most dilapidated schools.